tsnellgrove/dark_castle3/doc/to_do.md

 			- TBD: 'git checkout <FEATURE_NAME>' to switch focus to branching_test branch
 			- TBD: 'git branch' to confirm new branch is now in focus
 			- TBD: Publish Branch via VS Code button
+			- TBD: confirm new branch on GitHub
 			- TBD: update doc TBDs to DONEs
 			- TBD: <CMD><OPT>S (to save all files)
 			- TBD: 'git add .' to add files to be committed
-			- TBD: 'git commit -m "doc update"
+			- TBD: 'git commit -m "doc updates"
 			- TBD: 'git push" to push updates to origin (GitHub)
-			- TBD: confirm new branch on GitHub
+			- TBD: confirm new branch on GitHub is now ahead of master
 		- TBD: refactor <CODE CHANGES>
 			- TBD: result class updates
 				- TBD: copy existing class; change parent to BaseResult and update class name